soradevtech/portfolio-02/README.md

 ** This theme runs with Pods Framework.
 You can take a rough look at my pods structure in pods-structure.md **

+** Currently using Safe SVG plugin to upload svg files in certain cases, but will be looking at alternatives**

 **To Do:**
-* Add descriptive comments to the project as needed
+* Add descriptive comments to the project as needed (including Pods entries)
 * Incorporate Pods framework
     * Pod structure has been written down (pods-structure.md)
 * Change the class/id names to correctly represent elements